rabestro/rabestro.github.io/_posts/2023-08-29-blackbox-testing-set-matrix-zeroes.md

 👤 Add more cases with a non-square matrix.
 Could you print the matrices in a more human-readable form?

+> We can ask AI to format the answer in a way that suits our reading preferences.
+{: .prompt-tip }

 🤖 Sure, I will add more test cases with non-square matrices and present the matrices in a more human-readable form.

 **Test Case 1: Empty matrix**